Definition of Montage

 Quickly, as if she were recalled by something over there, she turned to her canvas.
 There it was–her picture.
 Yes, with all its greens and blues, its lines running up and across, its attempt at something.
 It would be hung in the attics, she thought; it would be destroyed.
 But what did that matter? she asked herself, taking up her brush again.
 She looked at the steps; they were empty; she looked at her canvas; it was blurred.
 With a sudden intensity, as if she saw it clear for a second, she drew a line there, in the centre.
 It was done; it was finished.
 Yes, she thought, laying down her brush in extreme fatigue, I have had my vision.

-This passage occurs by the end of the novel where Lily Briscoe talks in the presence of Mr. Carmichael.
-This entire passage shows as if the images have been joined together to make a picture.
+This passage occurs at the end of the novel where Lily Briscoe talks in the presence of Mr. Carmichael.
+The passage gives the impression that the images have been seamlessly combined to form a cohesive picture.
 This is a process also called assemblage as she recalls and turns to canvas, sees her image, sees colors and then thinks about it.
 This shows that images run through her mind in a storyline.

 Example #3